 The series follows Kiryu Kazuma, a Yakuza who is falsely imprisoned for a decade after taking the blame for his sworn brother, Nishiki, after the murder of their patriarch.
 This is a plot point present within the Prime Video adaptation, but the story diverges from what fans expect.

-While many characters from the series are present but they are altered.
+While many characters from the series are present, they have been altered slightly.
 Kiryu (Ryoma Takeuchi), shares some similarities with his counterpart but never fully embodies the character.
 The actor does a solid job portraying the Dragon of Dojima, but never fully embodies the spirit of the character.

 His opposite, Nishiki (Kento Kaku), shares the same fate.
 Yumi (Yuumi Kawai), Kiryu’s main love interest in the game, is an almost completely unrecognizable character here.